discarded lessons AND / OR random writings and summaries ←

 (/avagraha) (/avag)

-An avagraha, which I nicknamed as flycrap, is a symbol of several indian alphabets that looks somehow like a fish hook, or our uppercase "S" (actually, it is the left half of a short a letter, badly written).
+An avagraha, which I nicknamed as flycrap, is a symbol of several indian alphabets that looks somehow like a fish hook, or our uppercase "S".
+In devanAgarI, it is the left half of a short a letter, badly written.
 It is represented in Roman lettering as an apostrophe (').

 azvas + atra atoro azvo + atra eGaHpa azvo 'tra "there is a horse here"